pantheon-systems/documentation/source/content/site-plans-faq.md

 <Definition name="Preferred Price">

-Introductory price available to the general public until November 15, 2018, after which it will be exclusively available via qualified [Agency Partners](https://pantheon.io/agencies/partner-program).
+Introductory price available to customers through Registered Agencies on a trial basis, after which it will be exclusively available via qualified [Agency Partners](https://pantheon.io/agencies/partner-program).
 Visit our [Preferred Pricing page](https://pantheon.io/plans/agency-preferred-pricing) for more information.

 </Definition>